 Faulty, cheap, low quality key batteries, are the biggest cause of problems we see in all makes of proximity or ‘smart’ keys.
-We find it unbelievable that a £15,000 car, has a 99p car key battery fitted inside the car key.
-So spend some good money on the battery.
+We find it unbelievable that a £15,000 car, has a penny car key battery fitted inside the car key.
+So buy a recognised brand

 Key ID Incorrect – Reason Two – Faulty Key